 Palace Rishon LeZion Senior Home - The land, area of which is approx. 3,400 sqm, located at HaRakafot Neighborhood in East Rishon LeZion, was purchased in March 2016 and the project is in planning stages.
 The Company intends to build on the land a senior home which is planned to consist of approx. 250 residential units and approx. 3,000 sqm of retail space.
-In April 2018, the recommendation of the Local Committee was received for the deposit of a zoning plan for additional aboveground building rights in the scope of 19,000 sqm.
-In addition, a zoning plan for additional underground areas in the scope of approx. 14,000 sqm has been published for deposit.
+In April 2018, the recommendation of the Local Committee was received for the deposit of a zoning plan for additional aboveground building rights and was referred for a discussion at the District Committee.
+The discussion was scheduled for November 2018.
+In addition, a zoning plan for additional underground areas which was consolidated with the said plan has been published for deposit.